Research Foci

 09/20

-Organisation and implementation of the interdisciplinary and international workshop Politics of Reproduction together with Dr. Monika Ewa Kaminska, University of Bremen [cancelled due to the pandemic]
+Organisation of the interdisciplinary and international workshop Politics of Reproduction together with Dr. Monika Ewa Kaminska, University of Bremen [cancelled due to the pandemic]

 06/20